Edon Zhegrova

-Edon Lulzim Zhegrova (born 31 March 1999) is a professional footballer who plays as a right winger or right midfielder for club Juventus.
+Edon Lulzim Zhegrova (born 31 March 1999) is a Kosovan professional footballer who plays as a right winger or right midfielder for club Juventus.
 Born in Germany, he plays for the Kosovo national team.

 Club career

 Early career / Genk

 Zhegrova is a product of youth team systems of the different Kosovan and Belgian sides.
 In 2012, he was chosen as the best player of the Milan Junior Camp which was held in Kosovo.
 On 22 March 2017, Zhegrova joined Belgian First Division A side Genk.
 On 10 September 2017, he made his debut in a 1–1 away draw against Gent after coming on as a substitute in the 80th minute in place of Ruslan Malinovskyi.

 Basel

 Period on loan

 On 4 February 2019, Genk announced the loan of Zhegrova to Swiss Super League side Basel.
 On the same day later, the Swiss club confirmed that he had joined on a one and a half season loan contract and received squad number 30.
 On 23 February 2019, he made his debut in a 2–0 away win against Neuchâtel Xamax after coming on as a substitute in the 83rd minute in place of Valentin Stocker.
 He scored his first goal for his new club on 25 September 2019 in the home match in the St. Jakob Stadium against Zürich as Basel won 4–0.
 It was the third goal of the game.